 Best BBQ fuel to use: Guide for hybrid, electric, gas and charcoal barbecues

 Ever wondered what type of coal you need for your BBQ, or what wood will make your food taste better?
-Read our in-depth guide for more advice on the best barbecue fuel.

 by Natalie Corner |